-- 1. The prosecution may, with the consent of a superior prosecutor, withdraw charges or part of the charges, or replace the existing charges with more lenient charges.
-If the prosecutor withdraws charges or part of the charges, the court shall render a ruling to terminate the criminal prosecution with respect to the withdrawn charges or part of the charges. - 2.
-The prosecution shall enjoy the right provided for by paragraph 1 of this article until the court of any instance delivers a judgement, except when a judgement is reviewed due to newly found circumstances. - 3.
-The charges withdrawn by the prosecutor or part of the charges and the evidence that support those charges may not be presented before the court again against the same accused.
+1. The prosecution may, with the consent of a superior prosecutor, withdraw charges or part of the charges, or replace the existing charges with more lenient charges.
+If the prosecutor withdraws charges or part of the charges, the court shall render a ruling to terminate the criminal prosecution with respect to the withdrawn charges or part of the charges.

+2. The prosecution shall enjoy the right provided for by paragraph 1 of this article until the court of any instance delivers a judgement.

+3. The charges withdrawn by the prosecutor, or part of the charges and the evidence that support those charges may not be presented before the court again against the same accused.